muskit/obsidian-class-notes/Fa2023/CPSC 449 (Backend Engineering)/Day 8.md

 	- design around access patterns
 - no joins
 	- must try to retrieve all relevant information in a single query

+**General tips -- web applications**
+- web apps will mostly read data
+- data may not need updating